Welcome to the best part of my life. I will share here my passion for family, food and feeding them, it is truly feeding a crowd!

 I always enjoy having a meal in a crockpot or in the oven in one of my heavy pots.
 It takes away the tension of thinking about supper all day and it smells wonderful throughout the house!

-This recipe I have had in different ways over the years, but today, I have recorded it all so I can have measures and amounts for you.
+This recipe for beef tomato stew is one I have had in different ways over the years, but today, I have recorded it all so I can have measures and amounts for you.
 Of course this recipe makes a lot, but what can I say?
 I have a lot to feed!

 Also you could use any other cubed meat in this recipe, use what you have and don’t sweat the small stuff.